-- Natural Translucent quality — Translucency means that light is able to pass thru to a certain level.
-Our natural teeth allow for light to pass thru so porcelain veneers are designed to mimic those same translucent properties.
-This gives porcelain veneers a natural depth, providing for a dazzling Hollywood smile.
+- Natural Translucent quality — Translucency means that light can pass thru to a certain level.
+Our natural teeth allow light to pass thru, so porcelain veneers are designed to mimic those same translucent properties.
+Giving porcelain veneers a natural depth, providing for a dazzling Hollywood smile.

 - Color matching — If you are replacing multiple teeth, then all your veneers can be a natural, bright color of your choosing.
-When covering just one or two teeth, customized porcelain veneers can easily be matched to the surrounding natural teeth in order to provide a consistently beautiful smile that no one will ever notice are not your natural teeth.
+When covering just one or two teeth, the dental laboratory can easily match customized porcelain veneers to the surrounding natural teeth to provide a consistently beautiful smile that no one will ever notice are not your natural teeth.

 Porcelain Veneers Visits

-Porcelain veneer treatment is generally consists of 2-3 dental visits.
+Porcelain veneer treatment generally consists of 2-3 dental visits.
 They are as follows:

 Visit 1 – Porcelain Veneers Consultation.
 Are porcelain veneers right for your smile?
-This is when you will explain your concerns and wishes about your smile with your dentist.
-Your dentist can then explain if porcelain veneers are right for your individual smile and desires.
-In some instances, porcelain veneers may not be the right dental treatment for your smile and more extensive treatment may be needed like orthodontics (either traditional or invisalign type oorthodontic treatment) or porcelain crowns.
+Patients will explain their concerns and wishes about your smile with your dentist.
+Your dentist can then explain if porcelain veneers are suitable for your smile and desires.
+In some instances, porcelain veneers may not be the proper dental treatment for your smile, and you may need more extensive treatment like orthodontics (either traditional or Invisalign type orthodontic treatment) or porcelain crowns.

 Visit 2 – Teeth Preparation.
-At this visit, your teeth will be prepared so the porcelain veneers can be custom fabricated.
-A small amount of tooth structure will be removed from each tooth included in porcelain veneers treatment.
+At this visit, preparation of your teeth will begin so the porcelain veneers are custom fabricated.
+A small amount of tooth structure removal from each tooth included in porcelain veneers treatment.
 In some cases, no tooth structure is necessary (also called “no preparation” veneers).

-Your dentist will keep you comfortable during the procedure by delivering local anesthesia to the area that is being worked on.
-Once the preparation of teach individual tooth is completed, your dentist will take a dental impression that will be used by the dental laboratory to create your customized porcelain veneers.
-Temporary veneers will be placed on teeth until final custom porcelain veneers are fabricated.
+Your dentist will keep you comfortable during the procedure by delivering local anesthesia to the area.
+Once completing the preparation of each tooth, your dentist will take a dental impression that the dental laboratory will use to create your customized porcelain veneers.
+Temporary veneers are placed on teeth until the fabrication of your final custom porcelain veneers.

 Visit 3 – New Smile.
-Once your custom veneers are fabricated by the dental laboratory, you will return for placement and fit of porcelain veneers.
-The veneers will be initially placed on a trial basis in office to ensure proper fit, color, and shape.
-If the new veneers meet your dream smile then the dentist will bond them to your teeth.
+Once the dental laboratory fabricates your custom veneers, you will return for placement and fit of porcelain veneers.
+The veneers will be initially placed on a trial basis in the office to ensure proper fit, color, and shape.
+If the new veneers meet your dream smile, then the dentist will bond them to your teeth.

 What Causes Tooth Sensitivity?